CaixaPay Hits Market Capitalization of $7.89 Million (CXP)

 According to CryptoCompare, “The mission of CaixaPay is to create a cryptocurrency built on DAG (Blockchain 3.0) with instant transaction speeds and almost zero transaction fees.
 A cryptocurrency that people can use for their everyday transactions & even microtransactions to anyone, anywhere in the world.
 A real-world use coin that is scalable, secure & decentralized.
 CaixaPay aims to make CXP a future standard in accepted payments.”

-It is usually not presently possible to buy alternative cryptocurrencies such as CaixaPay directly using US dollars.
-Investors seeking to trade CaixaPay should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as CaixaPay directly using U.S. dollars.
+Investors seeking to acquire CaixaPay should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy CaixaPay using one of the aforementioned exchanges.

 Receive News & Updates for CaixaPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CaixaPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.